 If you love being outdoors but don’t have a garden and can’t commit to an allotment, the opportunities for really getting your hands dirty in nature are pretty limited.
 At least they were, until you heard about the Riverside Community Allotment project.
 Based in Pontcanna Fields, you can learn how to grow food in a sociable and supportive atmosphere.

 There are two working poly-tunnels where peppers, tomatoes, grapes and aubergines are grown, as well as raised beds and an accessible pond and wildlife area.
 There’s also a solar cooker and a compost toilet.
-Find out more about Riverside Community Allotment (See also their Facebook page) and drop by – it’s a lovely place to spend an hour or two.
+Find out more about Riverside Community Allotment (See also the Riverside Community Garden Facebook page) and drop by – it’s a lovely place to spend an hour or two.